Clown-CT/MuTian.Dapper/README.md

 The project is to provide a simple extension to dapper, combining IOC and filters, and support for tenant database switching

+**You can use nuget to search for the MuTian.Dapper package to use**

 ## Examples:

 ```csharp